 Additionally, PSI already has the ability economically to receive coal from CSX origins under a 1992 long-term, 20-year contract with NS.

-I, John William Fox, Jr., verify under penalty of perjury that I am Vice President-Coal Marketing of Norfolk Southern Corporation, that I have read the foregoing document and know its contents, and that the same is true and correct to the best of my knowledge and belief.
+I, John William Fox, Jr., verify under penalty of perjury that I am Vice President-Coal its contents, and that the same is true and correct to the best of my knowledge and belief.